-Purpose

-To provide procedures to control the processing of complaints as a way of improving services to our customers, enhancing the image o the Shire, and ensuring that complaints are investigated efficiently and effectively.

-Status ADMINISTRATIVE - OPERATIONAL

-Policy Objectives

-To recognise, promote and protect the customer's right to complain about their dealings with the Shire of Peppermin Grove; To ensure an accessible complaints procedure is in place; To recognise the need to be fair to both the complainant and the organisation, or the person complained about; To provide a mechanism for responding to complaints in a timely and courteous manner; To determine and implement remedies if appropriate; To provide adequate resources to support the complaints management process; To provide an appeal and review process; To record, assess and review complaints on a regular basis to ensure responsiveness and on-going commitment to service improvement.
+2.5 COMPLAINTS POLICY Purpose To provide procedures to control the processing of complaints as a way of improving services to our customers, enhancing the image of the Shire, and ensuring that complaints are investigated efficiently and effectively.
+ADMINISTRATIVE - OPERATIONAL Status Policy Objectives • To recognise, promote and protect the customer's right to complain about their dealings with the Shire of Peppermint Grove: To ensure an accessible complaints procedure is in place; To recognise the need to be fair to both the complainant and the organisation, or the person complained about; To provide a mechanism for responding to complaints in a timely and courteous manner; To determine and implement remedies if appropriate; To provide adequate resources to support the complaints management process; To provide an appeal and review process; To record, assess and review complaints on a regular basis to ensure responsiveness and on-going commitment to service improvement.
+Definition A service complaint is a grievance against a process or the quality of service that a customer receives when dealing with the Shire of Peppermint Grove.
+Complaints are not: Requests for services; Requests for information or explanation of policies or procedures; Lodging of an appeal in accordance with standard policy or procedure.
+Complaints can be made: By letter - either through the mail, or email Verbally - either in person or over the telephone

-Definition

-A service complaint is a grievance against a process or the quality of service that a customer receives when dealing with the Shire of Peppermint Grove.

-Complaints are not:

-Requests for services; Requests for information or explanation of policies or procedures; Lodging of an appeal in accordance with standard policy or procedure.

-Complaints can be made:

-By letter - either through the mail, or email Verbally - either in person or over the telephone